ipfs/specs/src/architecture/principles.md

 > ultimately resides in the hands of a single social entity.
 Allowing multiple owners
 > increases the likelihood of URI collisions.
 >
-> URI owners may organize or deploy infrastruture [sic] to ensure that representations of
+> URI owners may organize or deploy infrastructure [sic] to ensure that representations of
 > associated resources are available and, where appropriate, interaction with the resource
 > is possible through the exchange of representations.
 There are social expectations for
 > responsible representation management (§3.5) by URI owners.
 Additional social